Master of Arts in Teaching

 Purdue Global cannot recommend candidates who complete the noncertification program for licensure.

 The Master of Arts in Teaching program and curriculum are designed to provide you with the background and practical experience that meet nationally recognized standards for such a degree.
 However, individual state licensing or certification requirements vary and may change from time to time.
-Thus, the University makes no representations or warranties as to whether the program meets the specific educational licensing or certification requirements for any individual state.
-If you are enrolled in the program and are interested in state certification, you are encouraged to independently research the requirements in any state in which you intend to seek licensure or certification.
-Purdue Global’s Master of Arts in Teaching program is not accredited by the National Council for the Accreditation of Teacher Education (NCATE) or the Council for the Accreditation of Educator Preparation (CAEP), which may be a requirement of certification or licensure in some states.
+Purdue Global’s Master of Arts in Teaching program is not accredited by the Council for the Accreditation of Educator Preparation (CAEP), which may be a requirement of certification or licensure in some states.

 |ED511||Teaching Methods Through Differentiated Instruction||4|

 |ED513||Child and Adolescent Development||4|